Separating Price and Cost Leads to Competitive Advantages

 Home

-Simplify and Present Your Market Size Analysis
+A Powerful Way to Simplify and Present Your Market Size Analysis

 Much has been said about the size of your Total Addressable Market (TAM).
 However, it’s easy to get confused and overly complicated.
 For example, one might ask, “Is my TAM at launch, a few years after launch, once we’ve gone international, or added new products?”
 I use a simple modification to TAM.
 I add, “At Launch”, or “+3 years”.
 It renders as “TAMAL” and “TAM+3”.
 Thus, at launch, when we have one to a few new products, haven’t added features to win a larger market, haven’t gone overseas, etc., we can easily remember and say that our TAMAL, our Total Addressable Market at Launch, is X units and/or Y dollars.
 Click here for an example of a TAM analysis as presented in a slide deck.
 Try it.
 It’s easy to present and easier to estimate.